the-original-orcas/LOList/README.md

 [LOList.io] - coming soon

 ##Research TBD
-Listed in order of priority
+Listed in order of priority - not everything is required so let's discuss this Thursday morning

 #####David
 - [ ] FB OAuth